Supporting Pacific Islands Ecosystem-Based Climate Adaptation

-According to a study published in Frontiers, Pacific Islands are always described as vulnerable to climate change, and they lack adaptation strategies to cope with it.
+According to a study published in Frontiers, the Pacific Islands are always described as vulnerable to climate change and lack adaptation strategies to cope with it.

-This lack of appreciation for Pacific Islander’s leadership in climate change adaptation is made worse by the biases in climate research favouring Western science and technological solutions over other knowledge systems, the study says.
+The study says this lack of appreciation for Pacific Islanders’ leadership in climate change adaptation is made worse by the biases in climate research favouring Western science and technological solutions over other knowledge systems.

 The study highlights the importance of supporting and recognising these local adaptation strategies that Pacific Islanders led apart from global climate policy and national governments.

-These locally-led, ecosystem-based adaptations (EBA) are rooted in traditional knowledge, reinforced and supported by climate science, traditional leadership structures, and sustainable climate solutions, which can improve the communities resilience and ecosystems health, according to the study.
+According to the study, these locally led, ecosystem-based adaptations (EBA) are rooted in traditional knowledge and reinforced and supported by climate science, traditional leadership structures, and sustainable climate solutions.
+These can improve the communities’ resilience and ecosystem health.

 Ecosystem-Based strategies

-The paper presents local ecosystem-based adaptation (EBA) examples that reinforce the critical role of ecosystems in climate adaptation that primarily benefits food security, water security, and coastal protection.
+The paper presents examples of local ecosystem-based adaptation (EBA) that reinforce the critical role of ecosystems in climate adaptation, which primarily benefits food security, water security, and coastal protection.

-These EBA strategies are also projects implemented through the support of governments and NGOs across Micronesia and Melanesia from 2015 to 2018, which includes the following:
+These EBA strategies are also projects implemented through the support of governments and NGOs across Micronesia and Melanesia from 2015 to 2018, which include the following:

 Revitalising traditional wells